chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 the rigid body?
 -->

 `DragSystem::update()` will then process each drag component.
-It will use `rigidBodyHandle` to apply drag force to the corresponding rigid body.
-You stop the behavior by calling `DragSystem::destroy(dragHandle)`.
+It will use `rigidBody` to apply drag force to the corresponding rigid body.
+You stop the behavior by calling `DragSystem::destroy(drag)`.

 In my ECS implementation an entity is nothing more than a unique integer: `EntityHandle`.
 There is no `Entity` class.
 To apply behavior to an entity you create the associated component as described above and link it to an entity like this: